 Dr. Clemens Scherzer is a physician-scientist and Founding Director of the APDA Center for Advanced Parkinson’s Disease Research of Brigham Health and Harvard.
 He is the Director of the Precision Neurology Program of Brigham & Women’s Hospital and Associate Professor of Neurology at Harvard Medical School.

-Scherzer uses genetics and big data to develop a new, proactive and personalized medicine for Parkinson’s disease.
+Scherzer uses genomes, big data, and deep cohorts to develop a predictive and proactive health care for Parkinson’s and neurologic diseases.
 His interdisciplinary lab includes computer scientists, biologists, and clinicians.
-Similar to how a search engine targets advertisements to a user based on massive search history, the lab’s goal is to match drugs and tests to a patient based on a search of his entire biology.
-He co-directs the Harvard Biomarkers Study, today with more than 2,500 participants one of the largest longitudinal biobanks for Parkinson’s in the world.
-To understand how the human genome encodes human brain cells in health and disease, Scherzer is leading the BRAINCODE project funded by the National Institutes of Health and the Department of Defense.
-This initiative is establishing a Brain Cell encyclOpeDia of all transcribed Elements in specific types of human brain cells relevant to Parkinson and other brain diseases.
+In analogy to how a search engine targets advertisements to a user, the lab’s goal is to match drugs and tests to a patient based on a search of his entire disease biology (Science Translational Medicine, 2010; Science, 2017).
+To predict how the human genome codes brain cells in health and disease, Scherzer is establishing a Brain Cell Encyclopedia of transcribed elements in human brains (Nature Neuroscience, 2018).

-Scherzer completed his neurology residency at Emory University and received the Dr. Paul Beeson and the George C. Cotzias Memorial Awards.
-He served on the Parkinson Vision Setting Panel of the Department of Defense, and is on the Steering Committee of the NINDS Parkinson’s Disease Biomarkers Program and the Scientific Advisory Board of the American Parkinson Disease Foundation.
-He serves on the Editorial Boards of Neurogenetics and Biomarkers in Medicine.
+Scherzer received the Dr. Paul Beeson and the George C. Cotzias Memorial Awards, and is on the Boards of the American Parkinson Disease Foundation, Neurogenetics and Biomarkers in Medicine.